-From & spontaneous inquiry, the spontaneous accumulation of related insights, and the spontaneous collaboration of communication, we have worked towards the notion of common sense as an intellectual development.
-Naturally enough, there still arise the question of the precise inventory of this public store.
+From spontaneous inquiry, the spontaneous accumulation of related insights, and the spontaneous collaboration of communication, we have worked towards the notion of common sense as an intellectual development.
+Naturally enough, there will arise the question of the precise inventory of this public store.
 How does it define its terms?
 What are its postulates?
-What are the conclusions it infers from the premises?
+What are the conclusions it infers from these premises?
 But if the question is obvious enough, the answer is more difficult.
 For the answer rests on one of those queer insights that merely grasps the false supposition of the question.
-Definitions, postulates, and inferences are the formulation of gneral knowledge.
-They regard, not the particular but the universal, not the concrete but the abstract, Common sense, unlike the sciences. is a specialization of intelligence in the particular and the concrete.
-It is common without being general. for it consists in a set of insights that remains incomplete, until there is added at least one further insight into the situation in hand; and, once that situation has passed, the added insight is no longer relevant, so that common sense at once revorts to its normal state of incompleteness.
-Thus, common sense may seem to argue from analogy, but its analogies defy logical formulation.
-The analogy that the logician can examine is merely an instance of the heuristic premise that similars are similarly understood.
+Definitions, postulates, and inferences are the formulation of general knowledge.
+They regard, not the particular but the universal, not the concrepe but the abstract.
+Common sense, unlike the schences, is a specialization of intelligence in the particular and the concrete.
+It is common without being general, for it consists in a set of insights that remains incomplete, until there is added at least one further insight into the situation in hand; and, once that situation has passed, the added insight is no longer relevant, so that common sense at once reverts to its normal state of incompleteness.
+Thus, common sense may seem to argue from analogy, but its analogies defy logical formulation. of the heuristic premise that similars are similarly understood.
+Put the analogies that common sonse employs do not suppose that any the concrete situations are exactly similar; for the similarity platform from which common sense operates is an incomplete set of insights that corresponds to the incomplete similarity of situations; and the operations of common sense post, never se on the incomplete nucleus of insights, but always on that nucleus as completed by the further different insights that correspond to the significant dissimilarities of concrete situations.

 It can yield a valid argument, only if the two concrete situations exhibit no significant dissimilarity.
 But common sense, because it does not have to be articulate, can operate directly from its accumulated insights.
-In correspondence with the similarities of the situation, it can appeal to an incomplete set of insights.
+In correspondence with the similarities of situations, it can appeal to an incomplete set of insights.
 In correspondence with the significant difference of situations, it can add the different insights relevant to each.
 Again, common sense may seem to generalize.
-But a generalization proposed by common sense has quite a different meaning from a generalization proposed by science.
-The scientific generalization aims to offer a premiss from which correct deductions can be drawn.
+But a generalization propised by common sense has quite a different meaning from a generalization pro osed by science.
+The scientific generalization aims to offer a premise from which conrect deductions can be drawn.
 But the generalizations issued by common sense are not meant to be premises for deductions.
 Rather they would communicate pointers that ordinarily it is well to bear in mind.
 Proverbs are older far than principles and, like rules of grammar, they do not lose their validity because of their numerous exceptions.
-For they aim to express, not the scientist's rounded set of insights that either holds in every instance or in none at all, but the incomplete set of insights which is called upon in every concrete instance but becomes proximately relevant only after a good look around has resulted in the needed add1tional insights.
+For they aim to express, not the scientist's rounded set of insights that either holds in every instance or in none at all, but the incomplete set of insights which is called upon in every concrete instance but becomes proximately relevant only after a good look around has resulted in the needed additional insights.
 Look before you leap!